Help For Families After Fatal Accidents

 A wrongful death lawsuit may also pursue compensation for the loss of companionship of the deceased.

-The Law Office of George C. Ruiz, PLLC respects families’ need to grieve together after an accidental death.
+The Ruiz & Associates, PLLC respects families’ need to grieve together after an accidental death.
 Our attorneys are skilled at initiating an investigation behind the scenes without disturbing this process.
 We also provide families with practical assistance like opening the estate of the family member who was killed.
 This action can help families begin the probate process to gain access to any inheritance with minimal delay.

 Questions To Be Answered For A Wrongful Death Suit